Zuckerberg money won't be in next round of aid for elections

 “As Mark and Priscilla made clear previously, their election infrastructure donation to help ensure that Americans could vote during the height of the pandemic was a one-time donation given the unprecedented nature of the crisis,” Ben LaBolt said.
 “They have no plans to repeat that donation.”

 Epps-Johnson said the group saw in 2020 just how woefully underfunded many local election offices are.
 Elections in the U.S. are run at the local level, sometimes by a small staff of city or county workers and volunteers.
-One jurisdiction, CTCL said, used its 2020 grant to replace century-old election tabulation equipment, and many struggled to maintain usable websites that could provide voters information on mobile devices.
+One New England office, Epps-Johnson said, used its 2020 grant to replace century-old election tabulation equipment, and many struggled to maintain usable websites that could provide voters information on mobile devices.

 The network will work with technology experts at Stanford University and elsewhere, Epps-Johnson said.
 Local election offices will be able to apply for assistance, but things will work differently than two years ago.